MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 ## Exercise 1 – Setup

-### Task 1 - Acquire your Power Platform trial tenant
+### Task 1 - Acquire your Microsoft Power Platform trial tenant

 1. Copy your **Microsoft 365 credentials** from the Authorized Lab Hoster.